Keep the form set to NBME 9

 Examples and edge cases

-Entering 45 wrong answers on NBME 9 produces an estimated Step 2 CK score around the upper 240s with a range around it.
-That is usually above the passing line, but timing and trend still matter.
+Entering 45 wrong answers on NBME 9 produces an estimated Step 2 CK score with a range around it.
+Treat the result as a planning signal, not an official score.

 For NBME 9, 78% correct is treated as about 44 missed questions out of 200 before conversion.
 Percent mode is helpful when your notes do not include an exact missed-question count.

-If the estimate or range overlaps 218, avoid using one conversion as a scheduling decision.
-Review weak systems and confirm with another recent NBME or UWSA.
+If the estimate or range overlaps 218, do not make a scheduling decision from one conversion.
+Review missed concepts and confirm readiness with another recent NBME or UWSA.

-NBME 9 can still be useful for trend review, but newer timed forms taken closer to test day may be more relevant for final scheduling decisions.
+NBME 9 can support trend review, but newer timed forms taken closer to test day may be more useful for final scheduling decisions.

 Comparison table

-Use this table to choose the correct input mode and decide when another calculator page is a better fit.
+Use this table to choose the right input mode and decide when a broader calculator or another assessment is a better comparison.

 | Use case | Input | Best next step |